saltstack/salt/doc/topics/releases/oxygen.rst

 This feature has a couple of _temporary_ limitations that are subject to change in nearest future:

-- Only one Master on the network is supported
+- Only one Master on the network is supported.
+Currently Minion cannot select which Master out of few the same to choose.
+This will change to choosing Master that is least loaded.
 - Minions will accept _any_ master that matches connection criteria without any particular security applied (priv/pub key check, signature, fingerprint etc).
 That implies that administrator is expected to know his network and make sure it is clean.